-- 1. Name of your Agency: - 2.
-Number of full-time and part-time employees: F/T P/T - 3.
+Basel ine Questionnaire 1.
+Name of your Agency: 2.
+Number of full-time and part-time employees: F/T P/T 3.
 Has your agency provided written Title VI Assurances to MaineDOT?
-If not, please attach a copy. - 4.
-Does your agency physically include the Civil Right Special Provisions (FHWA-Form 1273) in all contracts and ensure that they are included in all sub-contracts, including third-tier contracts? - 5.
-Who is the Title VI contract person for your agency? .
+If not, please attach a copy.
+4. Does your agency physically include the Civil Right Special Provisions (FHWA-Form 1273) in all contracts and ensure that they are included in all sub-contracts, including third-tier contracts?
+5. Who is the Title VI contract person for your agency?
 Does this person accept complaints from the public?
-If not, who does?.
-Please include title, email and telephone number for each person listed. .

-6. In the past three years, has your agency been named in a discrimination complaint or lawsuit? .
-If so, when and what was the nature of the complaint or lawsuit and the outcome. .

-7. Does your agency have a written discrimination complaint process?
-If so, please attach a copy.

-Has your agency made the public aware of the right to file a complaint?
-If so, by what mechanism
+If not, who does?
+Please include title, email and telephone number for each person listed or lawsuit?
+If so, when and what was the of the complaint or lawsuit and the outcome.
+Does your agency have a written discrimination complaint process?
+If so, attach a copy. please Has your agency made the public aware of the right to file a complaint?
+If so, by what mechanism Attach a co ору.
+Does your agency provide free translation services for persons with Li English Proficiency (LEP)?
+Please explain In the past twelve (12) months, what has your agency done to receive and cinput from all citizen groups, especially minority, low income, disabled and dependent?
+Please describe, if applicable. transit- Does your agency have a method to collect racial and ethnic data on impacted by your projects?
+If so, please describe.